I count MTL 2018

 I count MTL 2018 is part of a federal government initiative to carry out a coordinated Canada-wide count (Everyone counts 2018) between March 1 and April 30 2018.
 It will help Canadian communities measure their progress in the fight to end homelessness and provide a better understanding of the phenomenon.

-The City of Montreal and the CIUSSS-du-Centre-Sud-de-l’Île-de-Montréal will be working together on the Montreal segment.
-I count MTL 2018 will be carried out with the support and expertise of the Douglas Hospital Research Centre in close collaboration with the Movement to End Homelessness in Montreal (MMFIM).
+The City of Montreal and the CIUSSS-du-Centre-Sud-de-l’Île-de-Montréal are working together on the Montreal segment.
+I count MTL 2018 was carried out with the support and expertise of the Douglas Hospital Research Centre in close collaboration with the Movement to End Homelessness in Montreal (MMFIM).
 We will be able to compare the 2018 results with the 2015 results.

 What is a point-in-time count?

 A point-in-time count is a way of measuring the visible homelessness in a community at a given time.
 There are two main goals: